These procedures must be read in conjunction with the Duty of Care for Public School Students Policy.

 The Department site manager must confirm that all the requirements in the 2021 Recreation and Outdoor Education Activities for Public School Procedures are implemented on 1 January 2021

-3.2 All outdoor education activities
+3.2 All recreation and outdoor education activities

 The Department site manager must: